Charles I, Duke of Elbeuf: Assassination of the duke of Guise

 Unable to tolerate the hold the Guise family had over the crown in the wake of the Day of the Barricades, Henri resolved to kill the duke.
 He was encouraged towards this course of action by reports that the duke of Guise had alienated members of his familial network, including Elbeuf who were jealous of his power.
 The attack was accomplished in a surprise assassination in December 1588.
 In the preceding evening before the attempt, on 22 December, Elbeuf warned his cousin that the king desired his death, however Guise could not believe Henri would defy him in such a way.
 In the wake of the killing, Henri moved quickly to arrest any other members of the Guise household and their allies who might rebel in the wake of the killings.
 Among those arrested was Elbeuf, the prince of Joinville and the duke of Nemours.
-This was despite Henri's alleged assurances to his mother, who was ill in her chambers that his killing of the duke of Guise did not dissaude him from his affection for the dukes of Elbeuf, Nemours and Lorraine.
+This was despite Henri's alleged assurances to his mother, who was ill in her chambers that his killing of the duke of Guise did not dissuade him from his affection for the dukes of Elbeuf, Nemours and Lorraine.
 Elbeuf was handed over to Épernon, who interred him in the famous Château de Loches.
 He would remain a captive for the next 4 years, finally escaping in 1593.